matomo-org/developer-documentation/docs/migrate-piwik-2-to-3.md

 ## Plugin Settings

 * System Settings and User Settings used to be defined in one `PluginSettings` class.
-We have splitted this into two new classes and to convert existing plugin settings we recommend to first generate new settings for different types, eg
+We have split this into two new classes and to convert existing plugin settings we recommend to first generate new settings for different types, eg